akruszewski/gibl/manuscript/chapter3.md

 ## 3.1.
 Linked lists

+TODO: Explain arrays in standard languages

+I> ### Definition 1
+I>
-A linked list is a linear collection of data elements, whose order is not given by their physical placement in memory, unlike arrays (TODO: but explain arrays in standard languages) for example.
+I> A linked list is a linear collection of data elements, whose order is not given by their physical placement in memory, unlike arrays for example.
 Instead, each element points to the next.
 So the order is completely determined by the data in the linked list.

 ![An example of a linked list](images/linked-list.png)